Skip to main content

 Zoho Bug tracker Logo

-Zoho Bug Tracker is one of these bug tracking tools in software testing that can submit, track, and fix bugs faster with the help of business rules and SLAs.
+Zoho Bug Tracker is one of the software bug tracking tools that can submit, track, and fix bugs faster with the help of business rules and SLAs.
 Business rules are automation tools that help to update bug fields and call webhooks.
 Webhooks facilitate automated HTTP notifications to third-party applications.
-This tool lets users define a Service Level Agreement (SLA) that outlines the expected service level from the provider to the customer.

 Features:

-• This tool can record bugs quickly with due dates and add followers from one screen.
+• This free tool can record bugs quickly with due dates and add followers from one screen.

 • Admins can use tool settings to set rules for updates, email alerts, and third-party app calls.